pangtsu/oss-repo-template/labs/lab-01/lab01.md

 5. **Reflection**

-  - An open source project that might be interested to evaluate:
+  - An open source project that might be interested to evaluate: ***Submitty***

-  - Add a paragraph on how you are doing this activity:
+  - Add a paragraph on how you are doing this activity: In order to search for the projects I want to build, I would need to know what kind of skills I'm trying to learn and most importantly, what I'm interested in.
+I will first look at ideas online, analyze them, and eventually come up with my own.